rotki/rotki/docs/api.rst

 .. http:post:: /api/(version)/assets/prices/latest/all

-   Retrieve all the manually input latest prices stored in the database.
+   Retrieve all the manually input latest prices stored in the database, including prices for nfts.

    **Example Request**: